The University of Alabama Three Minute Thesis (3MT) competition will be held on November 5 (6:00-7:30pm) in Graves Hall 118

 Did the presenter spend adequate time on each element of their presentation – or did they elaborate for too long on one aspect or was the presentation rushed?

 Engagement & Communication

-Would you like to practice your Three Minute Thesis in front of a live camera?
+Practice your Three Minute Thesis in front of a live camera!
 You are welcome to make an appointment to run through your speech in the new Presentation Lab in Reese-Phifer room 166.
 Click HERE to see available time slots and to sign-up.

 ONLINE 3-Minute Thesis Practice for students

-All students can practice their 3MT presentations online using CrimsonCareers.
+Practice your 3MT presentation online using CrimsonCareers.
 Follow these directions: